59th Ordnance Brigade: History

 The 71st Ordnance Battalion was activated in Germany in 1955.
-1959 it was reformed into the Advanced Weapons Support Command (AWSCOM).
+In 1959, it was reformed into the Advanced Weapons Support Command (AWSCOM).
 On 24 March 1962 it was renamed as the Special Ammunition Support Command (SASCOM).
 In October 1972 the name was changed to the Special Ammunition Support Brigade.
 The Special Ammunition Support Brigade was them reformed into the 59th Ordnance Brigade.

-In June 1992 the 59th Ordnance Brigade was deactivated after it had removed all U.S. Army nuclear (SALT, START, Intermediate Range Nuclear Forces (INF)Treaty) and Chemical Weapons (Operation Steel Box and Operation Golden Python) from Europe including Italy, Greece and Turkey as SETAF (Southern European Task Force).
+In June 1992, the 59th Ordnance Brigade was deactivated after it had removed all U.S. Army nuclear (SALT, START, Intermediate Range Nuclear Forces (INF)Treaty) and Chemical Weapons (Operation Steel Box and Operation Golden Python) from Europe including Italy, Greece and Turkey as SETAF (Southern European Task Force).

-The 59th Ordnance Brigade was reactivated in 1994 at Redstone Arsenal, Alabama and replaced the School Brigade that administratively served the Ordnance Missile and Munitions Center and School (OMMCS).
+The 59th Ordnance Brigade was reactivated in 1994 at Redstone Arsenal, Alabama, and replaced the School Brigade that administratively served the Ordnance Missile and Munitions Center and School (OMMCS).
 The brigade moved to Fort Lee, Virginia in 2011 and the school was merged into the United States Army Ordnance Corps and School.

 Overview

-In June 1976 the brigade's units were situated at many locations in Western Germany and The Netherlands:
+In June 1976 the brigade's units were situated at many locations in Western Germany and The Netherlands: In October 1978 the 5th U.S. Army Artillery Group was reorganized as the 59th Ordnance Brigade all air defense detachment group.
+Custodial units in Italy, Greece and Turkey were controlled by Southern European Task Force (SETAF) in Vicenza, Caserma Ederle (Italy).

 Units

 41st Ordnance Company

 The 41st Ordnance Company was organized in May 1936 as Company C, 1st Battalion, 32nd Quartermaster Regiment.
 It was redesignated as Company C, 70th Quartermaster Battalion in June 1940 and moved to Camp Gordon, Georgia, in May 1942.
 The company was converted and redesignated as the 3419th Ordnance Medium Maintenance Company in August 1942.
-The company was reorganized as the 3419th Ordnance Medium Automotive Maintenance Company in January 1943 and deployed to Europe participating in four campaigns during War World II.
+The company was reorganized as the 3419th Ordnance Medium Automotive Maintenance Company in January 1943 and deployed to Europe participating in four campaigns during World War II.
 It was reorganized and redesignated as the 41st Ordnance Medium Automotive Maintenance Company in June 1947 and inactivated in Germany in September 1947.

 The company was activated in Japan in March 1950 and deployed to Korea where it participated in one campaign.
 The unit was inactivated in Japan in November 1951.

 The company was activated at Fort Bragg, North Carolina, in May 1952 and was redesignated as the 41st Ordnance Company in November 1952.
 The 41st was inactivated in Thailand in September 1966.